afrani/afrani/README.md

 <br /><br />

 ## About me
-I am Oussama Bouchikhi from Algeria, I graduated with a Bachelor's degree in computer science.
+I am , I graduated with a Bachelor's degree in computer science.
 I am a Backend developer and a Cloud enthusiast.
 My prefered stack is Javascript and Typescript (Nodejs/Nestjs).
 I always want to learn new things.